rubenmesserschmidt/blendai-docs/docs/source/features/generate_script.rst

 ============

 When starting the script generation, BlendAI will create a new Python file with an appropriate name.
 Then it will generate the script based on the instructions you provided.
+The resulting script will automatically be loaded into the text editor and attached to BlendAI's response in the :doc:`chat`.

 Settings